- 379 Views

 Use command or API (depending on access):

-arsadmin delete -a APPLICATION -k "index_field=value"
+arsadmin delete -a APPLICATION -k "index_field=value" -u user -p pass

 This depends on the index field used for identification.